 Given my recent history, mixed self-confidence, and plentiful guilt over the past 8 years, I relate to Daisy Ridley’s Rey in The Force Awakens (2015), the film from which Lesson #6 is taken.
 A pivotal sequence in that film sees Lupita Nyong’o’s Maz Kanata advise Rey to stop waiting for the return of her family with the heartbreaking line, “Dear child, I see your eyes; you already know the truth … Whomever you’re waiting for on Jakku, they’re never coming back.”

-Whether you interpret this as a longing for a family member long gone, a friendship gone sour, or a former lover, this phrase hits you like the brutally honest sledgehammer that it is.
+Whether you interpret this as a longing for a family member long gone, a friendship gone sour, or a former lover, this phrase hits you like a sledgehammer.
 This transience of the past and importance of realizing we never know what’s in our future is critical to self-actualization.
 Our lives are always progressing whether we realize it or not, and yet we cannot achieve that future belonging until we let go of our past demons.
-Acknowledge them, learn from them, apologize for them if you must — and then turn away from them at last.
-You do not belong with them anymore.

 (7.)
-The Repercussions of Mortality: This final lesson is best summarized by the video below, which describes the dominant theme of Game of Thrones (2011-present).
+The Repercussions of Mortality: This final lesson is best summarized by the dominant theme of Game of Thrones (2011-2019).
 I place this lesson last because it was the final major concept I learned over these past 5-8 years of introspection, and it has coincided with the rise of one of the most popular television series of all time.
-To quote Jim Anesta and Will Schoder (Time Code 10:16):
+To quote Jim Anesta and Will Schoder:

 What I find especially compelling about the series’ use of death is the way in which it spins the story, how it impacts the characters who are still alive.
 Take, for example, Jon Snow’s death and resurrection.
 As Kit Harrington points out, the experience completely alters the character’s outlook on the world: “That cuts right to our deepest fear, that there’s nothing after death.
 Jon’s never been afraid of death, and that’s made him a strong and honorable person.
 He realizes something about his life now — he has to live it, because that’s all there is.
 He’s been over the line, and there’s nothing there.
 That changes him; it literally puts the fear of God into him.
 He’s seen oblivion, and that’s got to change someone in the most fundamental way there is.”